isomerpages/moe-woodlandsringsec/_important-information/School Canteen.md

 2. Submit the following documents to Corporate Office or email to wrss@moe.edu.sg  by Friday, 4 Aug 2023.

-	a.
-Completed application form
+*   Completed application form
-  b.
-Proposed menu and price list of all items to be sold
+*   Proposed menu and price list of all items to be sold
-* c.
-Photocopy of relevant certificates of applicant and stall assistant(s) such as Basic Food Hygiene Course certificate etc
+*   Photocopy of relevant certificates of applicant and stall assistant(s) such as Basic Food Hygiene Course certificate etc
-* d.
-Photocopy of the NRIC (front & back)
+*   Photocopy of the NRIC (front & back)
-* e.
-Records of past catering or canteen experiences, if any
+*   Records of past catering or canteen experiences, if any

-* Shortlisted applicants will be notified for an interview and food sampling at the school (at the applicant’s own expense).
+Shortlisted applicants will be notified for an interview and food sampling at the school (at the applicant’s own expense).